Natan Eidelman

-Natan Yakovlevich Eidelman (Ната́н Я́ковлевич Эйдельма́н) (18 April 1930 – 29 November 1989) was a Soviet Russian author and historian who was born and died in Moscow.
-He wrote several books on about the life and work of Alexander Pushkin, Decembrists Sergey Muravyov-Apostol and Mikhail Lunin, and historian Nikolai Mikhailovich Karamzin.
+Natan Yakovlevich Eidelman (Ната́н Я́ковлевич Эйдельма́н) (18 April 1930 – 29 November 1989) was a Soviet Russian author and historian who was born and died in Moscow, who wrote several books on about the life and work of Alexander Pushkin, Decembrists Sergey Muravyov-Apostol and Mikhail Lunin, and historian Nikolai Mikhailovich Karamzin.
 He is the father of Tamara Eidelman.

 Biography

 Born into the family of Yakov Naumovich and Maria Natanovna Eidelman.
 Graduated from the MSU Faculty of History in 1952.
 After graduating from university (1952), Natan Eidelman worked for six years as a history teacher at an evening school in the town of Likino-Dulyovo near Moscow, and from 1954 in Moscow.
-From 1959 he worked as a guide and then as a researcher at the Moscow Regional Museum of Local Lore in Istra.
+From 1959, he worked as a guide and then as a researcher at the Moscow Regional Museum of Local Lore in Istra.

 He began to publish in 1960.
-In 1965 he defended his PhD thesis.
+In 1965, he defended his PhD thesis.
 Eidelman was a member of the Union of Soviet Writers since 1971, author of more than 20 books and about 300 articles.

-He is buried in Moscow, at Kuntsevo Cemetery.
+He died on 29 November 1989, aged 59 and is buried in Moscow, at Kuntsevo Cemetery.